skienzmatishun/rippreport/content/p/look-in-the-mirror/index.md

 ---
-title: "LOOK IN THE MIRROR"
+title: LOOK IN THE MIRROR
 date: 2017-08-18
-thumbnail: "img/look-in-the-mirror.jpg"
+thumbnail: img/look-in-the-mirror.jpg
 categories:
 - freaky-friday
 authors:
 - ripp-report
+alttags: "Illustration of an ornate hand mirror, symbolizing scrutiny of Alabama senate primary candidates and questionable politica..."
 ---
 Only 17% of the registered voters in the state, voted in the senate primary.
 Fairhope had only 14% vote.

 {{< socialpreview url="https://web.archive.org/web/20180130190321/www.washingtonpost.com/special-election-results/alabama/" >}}